PUT-Motorsport/PUTM_DV_Vision_2020/README.md

 FS Driverless Vehicle vision for cones detection

 ## TO DO
-- [ ] Better camera/video handling in cone_detector_TRT
+- [ ] Better camera/video handling in cone_detector_TRT - now it is handled by argsparse when run from terminal
-- [ ] Rewrite predict function to fit the pipeline
+- [X] Rewrite predict function to fit the pipeline